Aliminatorx/parkinson-mps/README.md

 The Random Forest and Ensemble models yielded the highest accuracy, with a significant reduction in error compared to other models.

 ## How to Run
-Clone the repository and load the matlab.mat file for raw EEG recordings.
+Clone the repository and load the patient_data.mat file for raw EEG recordings.
 Run the parkinson.ipynb notebook to preprocess the data and train machine learning models.
 The notebook includes steps for filtering, feature extraction, model training, and evaluation.